Frequently Asked Questions for Veterinarians in Atlanta

 The Ark Animal Hospital recommends yearly visits for most pets and older pets coming in more frequently – at least every 6 months.
-Yearly exams include physical examinations by our veterinarians plus annual vaccinations or booster vaccinations, parasite screening & prevention and various lab tests performed.
+Yearly exams include physical examinations by our veterinarians plus annual or booster vaccinations, parasite screening & prevention, and various lab tests performed.

 For puppies and kittens, we need to see them on a more frequent schedule during their first year of life.
 For pets over age 7, we recommend exams and blood work every 6 months to help us detect diseases and issues before they become a problem.

 Our veterinarians take every precaution to make sure your pet comes out of any procedure, whether major or minor, on the way to a swift recovery.
 To ensure your pet’s safety, we provide round-the-clock care and monitoring for all surgical patients during business hours.
 We perform all pet surgeries under anesthesia and advocate the use of pre-anesthetic blood work to detect any underlying disease that may affect the response to anesthesia.

 With your pet’s comfort and safety at the forefront, we utilize pain management protocols before, during, and after surgery until they are completely recovered.
 This includes monitoring vital signs, assessing your pet for pain indicators, and keeping them well-fed, warm and comfortable in their surroundings.

 I noticed a change in my pet’s behavior.
 Should I see a veterinarian?